Strypper/mauisland/README.md

 We will publish our application on all platforms soon enough.
 Stay tuned!!!

-# Create appsettings.Development.json before run App
+# 📃 Create appsettings.Development.json before run App
-1. Click right MAUIsland in Solution Explorer
-2. Select Add -> New Item -> TypeScript JSON Configuration File
+1. Change TypeScript JSON Configuration File to only JSON File
-3. Set Name: appsettings.Development.json
-4. Click Add and this file will not contain any private key
+2. Add the json settings from the issue

 # ⁉ Support